 It might be an upcoming job interview.
 Or a wedding or class reunion.
 Maybe you were a smoker and you just gave it up.
 Now you want to brighten those stained teeth to reward yourself.
 Good on you!
 A whiter smile enhances your appearance and gives your face a more youthful, healthful appearance.
 Whatever your motivation, a brighter smile beams self-confidence.
-But before you decide teeth whitening is for you, here are some FAQs to consider:

 As we grow older, teeth appear to become more yellow.
 Many factors like mineral changes, medications, smoking, and consuming soda, cola, coffee, tea, and red wine add to this problem.
 Teeth whitening can help remove some of that yellow color and give you a more youthful smile.